Python, Jython and Java

 This tutorial is for Processing's Python Mode.
 If you see any errors or have comments, please let us know.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Processing.py is based on the Java implementation of Processing.
-It uses making use of Jython, an implementation of Python that runs on the Java Virtual Machine (JVM), to directly access the underlying Java library.
+It makes use of Jython, an implementation of Python that runs on the Java Virtual Machine (JVM), to directly access the underlying Java library.
 The benefit of this strategy is that your Processing.py sketches can do pretty much anything regular Processing sketches can do, and newer versions of Processing.py immediately benefit from performance enhancements and new features that are added to the Java implementation.
 When you're making sketches with Processing.py, you have access to best of three different software platforms and ecosystems: Python, Java, and Processing.

 However, if you're already familar with any of these platforms, you may find that some things work in unintuitive way, or fail to work at all.
 This tutorial is designed to help you become literate about how Processing.py, Processing, Python and Java all work together, so you can reason better about how to diagnose problems and use the full potential of the platform.

 Jython's limitations (and quirks)